 In biology, we categorize life by how similar they are to each other.

 Each level of classification answers a general question about the species.
-For example, domains are the top-level classification which categorizes life in the most general way.

 “Domains” are the top-level classification which categorizes life in the most general way.
 It’s even more general than asking whether an organism is a plant or an animal.

-For example, domains separate the presence of a nucleus.
+For example, protists, fungi, plants and animals are part of the eukarya domain.
+This is because their cells all have a nucleus.
 While prokaryotes like archaea and bacteria don’t have one, eukarya have a nucleus.
 So the 3 domains of life are archaea, bacteria and eukarya.